nozpera/LeetCode-Daily/README.md

 Solutions are organized into directories named after the date of problem completion.
 Each directory contains:
 - **Python script:** The solution to the problem.
 - **README file:** A detailed explanation of the problem, approach, and complexity analysis.

+## 🤝 Contributing
+Contributions are welcome!
+If you have a more optimized solution or additional insights, feel free to open a pull request or create an issue.

+## 📧 Contact
+Have questions or want to collaborate?
+Reach out to me via:

+- **Email: ahmadryanpermana@gmail.com**
+- **LinkedIn: Ahmad Ryan Permana**